Tips for Managing Internet Data Use

 Windows 10 is known for using its fair share of data.
 Learn more about how to manage the amount of data your Windows 10 device is using with these three quick steps at http://www.hellpc.net/3-quick-ways-to-stop-windows-10-from-using-so-much-data/.

-Xbox gaming consoles are great entertainment devices, but they can use a large amount of data when the system or a game you are playing needs an update.
+Xbox gaming consoles can use a large amount of data when the system or a game you are playing needs an update.
+The best way to avoid a large unexpected bill with gaming is to remove games you no longer play.
+If you have 50 games on a box, all 50 can update at once which can be a huge amount of data.
 To learn how to update your xbox manually, check out these instructions.
 Though the amount of data used by different games varies widely, this chart can provide an estimate of the update sizes of many popular games.
 If you are curious to see how much data your xbox is currently using, follow these instructions.
 Once your xbox begins downloading an update, make sure to leave it connected and let it finish, or it will start over again next time you connect.

 YouTube offers a couple of options for changing the video playback size.
 This first option requires you to be logged in to your YouTube account.
 Click on the account icon in the upper right corner of the screen and select the gear icon to adjust your YouTube settings.
 Next click on “playback” in the menu on the right of the screen and adjust the settings.